 Did I mention these sweet and sour meatballs are loaded with nutrients?
-They have broth, vegetables and!
+They have broth, vegetables and liver!

-- Combine the beef, salt, basil and liver (use the coupon KS10 for 10% off!).
+- Combine the beef, salt, basil and liver.
 Mix well.

 - Roll beef into meatballs (slightly smaller than a golf ball for meals, half that size for appetizers) and place in the Instant Pot.

 - Pour the broth, pumpkin and honey over the meatballs.